fprochazka/filip-prochazka.com/_posts/2023-05-28-mockbean-is-an-anti-pattern.md

 }
 ```

-You don't have to think about resetting it; you don't need to do anything special if you don't need to mock it.

 IMHO, the only advantage of `@MockBean` over this approach is that you can clearly see which services are meant to be mocked in the test.
-But in practice, it's not a problem because you don't have to care - just start writing the mocking configuration, and if it turns out that the service doesn't have a `@MockWrappedBean` defined, Mockito will yell at you that the given object is not a mock, so you just add it to the config and your test will pass.
+But in practice, it's not a problem because you don't have to care - just start writing the mocking configuration,
+and if it turns out that the service doesn't have a `@SpyBean` defined, Mockito will yell at you that the given object is not a mock, so you just add it to the config and your test will pass.

 This whole approach is battle-tested and works really well for us in [ShipMonk](https://rnd.shipmonk.com/).
 As of writing this article, we have 25+ services (and growing) mocked this way in a not-so-small project, and everything works flawlessly.